 JASON BROCK'S BIO

 Jason Brock is a television, film and stage star.
 He was seen in homes all over the world as a finalist on X-Factor singing songs like Billy Joel’s “New York State of Mind.”
 Jason also starred in the film, “Love is not Enough,” which played at global film festivals, including the Frameline Film Festival in San Francisco.
 Jason is well-known as a cabaret star and performs original shows regularly.
-He has been called a “Bay Area Singing Legend” and was voted “Best Male Cabaret Singer” for the last three years in the Bay Area Reporter.
+He has been called a “Bay Area Singing Legend” and was voted “Best Male Cabaret Singer” for the last four years in the Bay Area Reporter.
 He is followed by tens of thousands of people on social media (over fifty-five thousand followers on twitter alone) and has millions of views on YouTube.

 Jason Brock has been fortunate enough to have shared the stage with many celebrities.
 They include Britney Spears, Demi Lovato, Mario Lopez, Khloe Kardashian, Simon Cowell, Zayn Malik (One Direction), Fifth Harmony, Alex Newell (Glee), Taylor Mac, Diane Schuur, Paula West, Marga Gomez, L.A.
 Reid, Bea Miller, Carly Rose Sonenclar, Katya Smirnoff-Skyy, Leanne Borghesi, Erin-Kate Whitcomb, Sally Struthers, Bruce Vilanch, Florence Henderson and many, many more.